-During this stage of the apprenticeship, learners will work to improve knowledge skills and behaviours required for the apprenticeship standard, complete the required off-the-job training and achieve their English and Maths Functional Skills qualifications (unless exempt).
+During this stage of the apprenticeship, learners will work to improve knowledge, skills and behaviours required for the apprenticeship standard, complete the required off-the-job training and achieve their English and Maths Functional Skills qualifications (unless exempt).
 This will involve regular 1:1 meetings with their tutor, in addition to live sessions during which they will plan to stretch and challenge their learning.
 They will also be learning and developing new skills/competencies and knowledge in the workplace.

-Throughout the duration of the apprenticeship, training and development are delivered virtually through live interactive sessions twice monthly for Level 2 learners
+Throughout the duration of the apprenticeship, live, fortnightly, sessions are delivered virtually.